-Brands use a lot of tech language when they talk about waterproofs because lot of tech goes into making your waterproof work.
+Brands use a lot of technical language when they talk about waterproofs, mostly because lot of tech goes into making your waterproof work!

 2 Layer Fabrics

-Made of a face fabric and waterproof membrane, often with a mesh or fabric lining sewn in for comfort.
-2 layer fabrics are the cheapest of the bunch, but the sewn in lining usually makes them much less breathable.
+Made from a face fabric bonded to a waterproof membrane, often with a separate mesh or fabric lining sewn in for comfort and protection.
+2 layer fabrics are the cheapest of the bunch, but the sewn-in lining usually makes them heavier and much less breathable.

-These have a face fabric, waterproof membrane and backer fabric on the inside.
-They’re more expensive than 2 and 2.5 layer jackets and they often perform better.
-Backer fabrics protect the waterproof membrane and prevent it from sitting directly against your skin, so they’re much more durable and comfortable to wear.
+These fabrics consist of a face fabric, waterproof membrane and backer fabric, all bonded together.
+They’re more expensive than 2 and 2.5 layer jackets but they usually have better performance.
+The backer fabric protects the waterproof membrane and stops it from sitting directly against your skin.
+As a result, they’re much more durable and comfortable to wear.

-Face and backer fabrics vary and can affect your jacket’s characteristics.
-Backer fabrics often affect next-to-skin comfort (I look for something soft and moisture wicking – we want our garments to be a joy to wear!).
-The face fabric has the greatest effect on the jacket’s weight, feel and durability: can be soft and quiet for stealth or tough as nails for protection.
-Our job as designers is to select the right fabric for the garment, depending on its end use.
+Face and backer fabrics vary hugely which can dramatically affect your jacket’s characteristics.
+The face fabric has the greatest effect on the jacket’s weight, feel and durability – it can be soft and flexible for moving fast or tough as nails for protection.
+The backer fabric has the biggest impact on next-to-skin comfort – we always look for something soft and moisture wicking .
+Our most important job as product designers is to choose the right fabrics for the jacket, depending on its end use.

-Laminate fabrics are like the ones above: with a thin waterproof membrane bonded to the shell fabric.
-Some manufacturers make coated waterproof fabrics too, which means a waterproof coating (usually Polyutherene) has been spread over the inside of the shell fabric.
+The fabrics listed above (2, 2.5 and 3 layer) are like the ones above: a thin waterproof membrane bonded to the outer shell fabric.
+But some manufacturers make coated waterproof fabrics too.
+Coated fabrics are where a waterproof coating (usually Polyutherene) has been spread over the inside of the shell fabric.
 The main difference you'll notice between laminate and coated fabrics are breathability and price.

-Laminate fabrics perform better because we can make the waterproof membrane incredibly thin to maintain breathabilitybut the cost of the process of making these fabrics means you pay more for them.
+Coated fabrics are much less breathable – it isn't possible to make the coating as thin as you could make a membrane.
+Laminate fabrics perform better because we can make the waterproof membrane incredibly thin to maintain breathability.
+However, the cost of manufacturing laminate fabrics means you do pay more for them.

-The hydrostatic head rating tells you how much water pressure your jacket can handle before it lets water in.
-It’s measured using a column of water (10cm diameter for the fact fans out there).
+The hydrostatic head (HH) rating tells you how much water pressure your jacket can handle before it lets water in.
+It’s measured using a column of water (10cm diameter for the fabric geeks out there).
 The value signifies the height of the column required for water to leak through.
-I’d look for a minimum of 10k HH for most activities, or at least 20k for heavier use.
-Alpkit’s waterproofs range from 10,000 – 30,000 mm).
+We recommend that you look for a minimum of 10,000mm HH for most activities, or at least 20,000 for proper all-weather use.
+Alpkit’s waterproofs range from 10,000 – 30,000mm).

-Generally speaking, the more you’ll be using your jacket and the more rain it will endure, the higher the hydrostatic head you’ll need.
-That said, rucksack straps put more pressure on your waterproof as they push water through the fabric, so if you’re wearing a heavy rucksack you’ll want a higher hydrostatic head too.
+Generally speaking, the more you use your jacket, the more rain it will need to endure, so the higher the hydrostatic head you’ll need.
+It's also worth saying that rucksack straps increase the water pressure on your waterproof as they push water through the fabric.
+If you’re often wearing a heavy rucksack, you may need a waterproof with a higher hydrostatic head.

-A super waterproof jacket won’t be comfortable to wear if it's not breathable.
+The most waterproof jacket in the world won’t be very comfortable if it's not breathable.
 The moisture you produce when exercising needs somewhere to escape to.
-If it can’t pass through your jacket (or breathe) fast enough, it will accumulate on the inside of the jacket and feel wet.
+If moisture can’t pass through your jacket fast enough, it will accumulate on the inside of the jacket and feel wet.

-One measurement of breathability is Moisture Vapour Transmission Rate (MVTR), measured in grams per square metre per day.
-I’d recommend the following guidelines for MVTR:
+Breathable fabrics are fabrics that allow moisture to pass from inside the fabric to the outside.
+One measurement of breathability is Moisture Vapour Transmission Rate (MVTR), measured in grams per square metre per day (g/m²/24hrs).
+We recommend the following guidelines for MVTR:

 8,000 is suitable for sedentary activities